ethvault/integration-guide/README.md

 Because most dApps are stateless interfaces for interacting with Ethereum contracts, i.e. do not use cookies or store user credentials, allowing iframe embedding does not incur the usual [clickjacking](https://en.wikipedia.org/wiki/Clickjacking) risk.

+### How should I announce the integration?

+Ethvault is in early alpha, but will launch offering Ether and a free ENS subdomain to each sign up in August 2019.
+Please [ping Ethvault](mailto:moody.salem@gmail.com) to coordinate an announcement.